tullo/high-performance-go/05-Memory-and-Garbage-Collector.md

 ----

-## 5.3.5 Don’t force allocations on the callers of your API
+## 5.3.5 Don't force allocations on the callers of your API

 Make sure your APIs allow the caller to reduce the amount of garbage generated.